Call us at (703) 321-0400

 This time of year is perfect for all kinds of Halloween trickery.
-Here at Connor’s, we like to get in the spooky spirit by hanging fake bats from light fixtures and putting giant inflatable spiders on the lawn.
+Here at Connor’s, we like to get into the spooky spirit by hanging fake bats from light fixtures and putting giant inflatable spiders on the lawn.
 But while we’re always up for good trick here and there, if your home or business has a problem with real spiders, bats, and rats, it’s probably time to call Connor’s.

 When it comes to choosing between a trick or a treat, we pick treat!
-So, in the spirit of Halloween we’d like to treat you to some of the scariest pest stories we’ve heard in our 72 years of business.
+So, in the spirit of Halloween, we’d like to treat you to some of the scariest pest stories we’ve heard in our 72 years of business.

 When it comes to fears, arachnophobia reigns supreme.
 50% of women and 18% of men suffer from an extreme fear of spiders.
 These eight-legged creepy crawlers can swim, fly, and make even the manliest of men scream like little schoolchildren.
 Hiding in our showers, under the bed, and in every little nook and cranny, this pest causes some serious anxiety.
 When hunting, spiders will liquefy their prey by using fangs to expel digestive enzymes and then suck the animal’s insides through the hairs on its mouth!